varnish/Varnish-Book/varnish_book.rst

    .. man pages and help commands

    Varnish installs several reference manuals that are accessible through the manual page command ``man``.
-   You can issue the command ``man -k varnish`` to list the manual pages related to Varnish.
+   You can issue the command ``man -k varnish`` to list the manual pages that mention Varnish in their short description.
+   In addition, the ``vsl`` man page that explains the Varnish Shared Memory Logging (VSL).
+   This man page does not come out when issuing ``man -k varnish``, because it does not contain the word `varnish` in its short description.

    The command ``man varnishd``, for example, retrieves the manual page of the Varnish HTTP accelerator daemon.
    Also, some commands have a help option to print the usage of the command.
-   For example, ``varnishlog -h`` prints the usage of the command, and lists its options with a short description of them.
+   For example, ``varnishlog -h`` prints the usage and options of the command with a short description of them.

    ..
 Installation required